probcomp/curve-fitting/README.md

+# Curve fitting

+A simple application demonstrating some of the capabilities of the [Metaprob probabilistic programming language](https://github.com/probcomp/metaprob).

+## Prerequisites

+* The instructions below assume that you have the [Clojure command-line tools](https://clojure.org/guides/deps_and_cli) installed.
+* This application, [like Quil](https://github.com/quil/quil/issues/228), is not compatible with Java 9 or higher.

-## curvefitting
+## Running

-Plot a number of exponential equations on a 2D plane.
-Let them fade out over time.

-### run

-This example has two halves: the server (which creates equations to plot and sends them to the client), and the client (which plots the equations in a browser).

-#### server

-Launch a Clojure REPL and start automatic ClojureScript recompilation and hot reloading with:
+Launch a Clojure REPL:

     make dev

 Start the server by evaluating `(go)` at the REPL.

-Once you have made changes you can update the running process with `(reset)`.
+Once you have made changes you can reload the visualization with `(reset)`.

-You can stop sending equations to the client (but maintain the websocket connection) by "suspending" the system with `(suspend)`.
-Resume with `(resume)`.

-You can completely shutdown the server by evaluating `(halt)`.
-This will disconnect any clients.
+You can close the visualization with`(halt)`.

-#### observe

-Visit `http://localhost:3333` in your browser.
-You should see plots starting to appear in the window.
-Click the `Animate` to start the "fade out" animation.
-Remember you can suspend the server to pause the stream of equations.
+## Usage

+Once you are running the application you can place points by clicking anywhere in the window.
+The application will then sample polynomials from the prior and display them, shading each according to how likely it explains the clicked points.

+### Keyboard shortcuts

+- `backspace` will clear the screen.
+- Any other key will refresh the curves.